SamHaskell/Platformer/README.md

 * Tooling
   * Debug overlay for easy debugging of game during runtime
   * Early exploration for a level editor, potentially bundled in with main game executable

+## Planned Features

+* Scripting integration (Lua or Native C++)
+* Level Editor available as an in-engine scene, so it can be bundled with the app for player content authoring
+* Action-Key rebinding and storage of player preferences

 ## Installation